protopopov1122/8SMC1/README.md

 ===================
 Project contains two build systems:
 * CMake build files.
 Recently integrated into project, however CMake files are quite simple.
 Recomended to use.
 Currently it is main priority, successfully builds Device API drivers, Ctrl-lib and Calx UI.
 Build steps:
+For Windows: generate MSVC soultion and build it by Visual Studio.

+For Linux:
 ```bash
 mkdir -p build
 cd build	# Create and enter build directory